ga4gh/compliance/test-data/README_COMPLIANCE_DATA.md

-# GA4GH Server Compliance Tesing Suite Data README
+# GA4GH Server Compliance Testing Suite Data README

 The data in this directory is a small curated subset of the larger [1000 genomes](http://www.1000genomes.org) dataset maintained by NCBI and EBI.